chinese

 by Jackie Newgent | October 6, 2014 | 0 Comments

 This Asian-inspired stir-fried noodle dish is a delight!
 It has a nice balance of saltiness to sweetness … the slight hint of sweetness coming naturally from coconut water.
 It’s a tasty way to up your veggie quota for the day.
 It’s a versatile recipe, too.
 You can swap in nearly any non-starchy vegetables.
 Try it with various noodles, like protein rich adzuki bean or edamame spaghetti.
 And serve this dish hot or cold.
 When chilled, lightly splash with rice vinegar and enjoy as a lively noodle salad.
-Whichever way you choose to partake in this lo mein, do enjoy it often–and especially on Meatless Monday!
-Calories saved: 230 Why it’s better for you?
-Lots of veggies + whole grain goodness!
+Whichever way you choose to partake in this lo mein, do enjoy it often, inluding on Meatless Monday, of course!

 Read More